salilab/imp/doc/design_example.md

   functionality into pieces that control each.
 Here it is the set of pairs and how to score each of them.
 Doing this makes it easier to reuse code.
-2. Don't create two classes when only have one set of work.
+2. Don't create two classes when you only have one set of work.
 Here, all you have is a mapping between a pair of types and a distance and a score.
 Having both a PMFTable and PMFPairScore locks you into that aspect of the interface without giving you